 - Computer aided design and drafting software CADD

 - Geomechanical design analysis GDA software

 - ESRI ArcGIS software

-How do I Become a Surveying Technician?
+How to Become a Surveying Technician

 Are there Surveying Technicians education requirements?

 What work experience do I need to become a Surveying Technician?

 Below are examples of industries where Surveying Technicians work:

 Those who work as a Surveying Technician sometimes switch careers to one of these choices:

 - Mapping Technicians